 Dortha works for The Middletown Chronicle as a reporter.
 She retired as a Special Education teacher but is very heavily involved in Special Needs and is a passionate advocate for children/youth with autism and related disabilities.

 Special Education Teacher and DPH Licensed Day Care Provider connected to Southern Connecticut State University, New Britain, CT.
 Talhaht is RWAF's educational director.
-She has over 30 years in this industry and
+She has over 30 years in this industry.

 Melinda Mary Tyler, LCSW, RWAF Clinician